grepr/grepr-tools/api-wrapper/README.md

 [Grepr](http://grepr.ai/) **Intelligent Observability Data Engine** is a proxy for observability agents.
 It collects the data from agents such as:
 Datadog, Splunk, New Relic and continuously semantically analyses the data stream.
 It automatically detetcts similarities in the data and using machine learning builds and maintains an active set of filters.
-Frequently occurring data is summarised and forwarded to the observability backend while unique data is passed straigh through.
+Frequently occurring data is summarised and forwarded to the observability backend while unique data is passed straight through.
 This results in a data reduction of 90% with the associated platform cost savings.

 No data is lost.
 All data intercepted by Grepr is retained in low cost storage and can be queried and optionally backfilled to